mhaugrud/msumcspy/_sources/Functions/mainfunction.rst

 .. admonition:: Modify the program ...

+   - Comment out line 15.
+Run and notice you are no longer prompted to enter a number but the unit test still runs.

    - Type appropriate docstrings for the squareit and cubeit functions.

    - Write a unit test for the cubeit function (below the last print statement).
 Run to make sure it passes.